 Even when connecting multiple beams, they are really sturdy thanks to the large, padded stands.
 This makes it suitable for intermediate and more advanced skills.

-Best Adjustable: Fbsport
+Best Adjustable Balance Beam: Fbsport

 The Fbsport Adjustable is a great beam for when you want to future-proof your purchase.
 By adjusting between 18-24 inches gymnasts will be able to increase height as their confidence grows.
 This beam can also be set up as a floor beam by switching the adjustable risers with lower floor stands but this will take a few minutes and some tools to unscrew and switch over the legs so you won’t want to do that too often.